kaushalvivek/cronjob-autobackup-gdrive/README.md

 ![version:1.0](https://img.shields.io/badge/version-1.0-blue) ![languge:python3](https://img.shields.io/badge/Python-3.6-brightgreen)

-# Automatic System Backup to Google Drive
+# Automatic File Backup to Google Drive

 This sript is a cronjob for automated periodic file backups to Google Drive.
 It is built upon the ```gdrive``` org's initiative.